Back to top

 DataBindingContext ctx = new DataBindingContext();

-IObservableValue target = WidgetProperties.text(SWT.Modify).observe(text);
+IObservableValue target = WidgetProperties.text(SWT.Modify).observe(

 IObservableValue model = BeanProperties.value("firstName")